kubernetes/website/content/en/docs/setup/independent/high-availability.md

      ssh-add ~/.ssh/path_to_private_key
      ```

-1. SSH between nodes to check that the connection is working properly.
+1. SSH between nodes to check that the connection is working correctly.

 **Notes:**